 Note: To backdate a post in WordPress, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.

 Your post is now scheduled to publish on the date and time you have set …

 (Post schedule message)

-If you are editing an existing post, you can schedule your post to be republished at a later date by clicking on the Edit link next to the Published on: section …
+If you are editing an existing post, you can also schedule the post to be republished later by clicking on the Edit link next to the Published on: section …

-Your post should now show as being scheduled inside the Post Edit > Publish box …
+Your post should show as being scheduled inside the Post Edit > Publish module …

 (Posts table – Post status)